Global variable

 - Local scope: Variables defined within a function, accessible only inside that function.

-- Enclosing scope: Variables in an outer function are accessible to inner functions, but modifications require
+- Enclosing scope: Variables in an outer function are accessible to inner functions, but modifications require nonlocal

 - Global keyword: Used to modify a global variable within a function.